 You do not need a conclusion unless there is a need to write more.
 You can write a conclusion only when you are short of some words.

-So, let’s start writing the answer for the given picture.
+So, let’s start writing the answer to the given picture.

 Here is a model INTRODUCTORY STATEMENT.